xurm0vi4/mern-chat-frontend/README.md

-# mern chat with bot frontend
+# mern chat with bot (frontend)

-Frontend for mern-blog project.
+Frontend for mern-chat project.
 [Backend part here.](https://github.com/xurm0vi4/mern-chat-backend.git)
 ### Attention!
 The backend server may take up to a minute to start.

 ## Run guide